OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 #### Notes
 - What if deployment has to been done by devs?
 I.e. small org?
-- Are we assuming that they deployment is to production?
+- Are we assuming that the deployment is to production?
+- Separation of roles/responsibilities regardless of size/process?
+How to marry this with DevOps practices?
+Whenever 3rd party certification is involved - it has to be done by a separate "department" (compliance requirement = segregation of duties)? consider 4-eyes principle? require training before being granted access?

+ACTION: review this stream completely

+#### Guidance

 ## Maturity 2
 ### Activity